 COMM 223.
-Public

-Communication and Controversy
+Public Communication and Controversy Arts and Humanities Group 1 course

 An exploration of the nature and methods of persuasive communication, including motivational theories, attention, logical argument, audience analysis and the role of personality, integrated with practice in public speaking.